danidiaz/red-black-record/README.md

 [sop-core](http://hackage.haskell.org/package/sop-core)).
 The -I suffixed functions wrap and unwrap the field's value on behalf of the user.

+### What's the deal with all those -Subset suffixed versions of functions?

+TODO

 ### I want a version of "match" that when it fails returns a variant with the unmatched cases.

 That isn't implemented (yet).
 It would require key deletion on the type-level